Silver Lion

 The Silver Lion (Leone d'argento, also known as Silver Lion for Best Direction) is an annual award presented for best directing achievements in a feature film in the official competition section of the Venice Film Festival since 1998.

+Russian filmmaker Ilya Khrzhanovsky was the most recent winner for DAU (2026), at the 83rd Venice International Film Festival.

+History

 The prize has been awarded irregularly and has gone through several changes of purpose.
 Between 1953 and 1994, the award was given infrequently to a number of films as second prize for those nominated for the Golden Lion.
 At various times, the Silver Lion has also been awarded for debut films, short films, direction, and writing.

-Since 1990, the Silver Lion has been presented to the director of a feature film in the official competition; Martin Scorsese was the first official winner of the award for Goodfellas, while Benny Safdie is the most recent winner for The Smashing Machine in 2025.
-Andrei Konchalovsky is the only person to receive the award twice.
+Since 1990, the Silver Lion has been presented to the director of a feature film in the official competition; Martin Scorsese was the first official winner of the award for Goodfellas.

+Russian filmmaker Andrei Konchalovsky is the only person to receive the award twice, for The Postman's White Nights (2014) and Paradise (2016).

+Notable winners include: Emir Kusturica, Lee Chang-dong, Alain Resnais, Brian De Palma, Paul Thomas Anderson, Jacques Audiard, Roy Andersson, and Jane Campion.